 - The second characteristic is that he/she after casting the vote needs to know that their vote was included for deriving to the outcome.
 This is known as a consensus protocol.

-- The last characteristic specifies that he/she needs to know that their vote cannot be changed after being casted.
+- The last characteristic specifies that he/she needs to know that their vote cannot be changed after being cast.
 This is known as the immutability of votes.

 In proxy voting processes or electronic voting in AGMs, the voting details get exposed to some people before the AGM.
 The research highlighted that nearly 80% of votes are now performed through electronic and proxy voting mechanisms.
 As the recipient of the votes is already aware of the influence of the shareholders through their votes, it causes information inequalities.